nowayfree/pan-cancer_transcriptome/README.md

 This notebook generates Figure 2d.

 #### fig3&5.ipynb
-This notebook is used to create the most subfigures of Figures 3 and 5, and the data processing of these figures.
+This notebook is used to filter out outliers and create the most subfigures of Figures 3 and 5.

 #### fig3d.ipynb
 This notebook specifically focuses on generating Figure 3d.